saviola777/haxball-headless-manager/jsdoc/writing-plugins.md

 you like, but you can also add them programmatically later.
 It's probably a good idea to change the default password!

+There are two types of roles:

+- Player roles are temporary roles assigned to a player which are lost when the user refreshes his browser and re-joins the room.
+- User roles are persistent roles which are assigned to every player with the same auth as the player it was initially assigned to

 Let's look at authentication, how do people actually authenticate for their role?
 In this example, a player would need to write

 `!auth admin haxroomie`

-to authenticate for the `admin` role (which would give them admin immediately, and automatically from now on each time they join).
+to authenticate for the `admin` role (which would give them admin immediately, and automatically from now on each time they join – it's a user role).

 But how do you use all of this in your plugin?
-Let's look at an example where we simply add a custom role `cheerleader` who can execute the command `!cheer`:
+Let's look at an example where we simply add a custom role `cheerleader` which allows execution of the command `!cheer`:

 ```javascript
 let roles;